 Also you can substitute dry seasoning for actual vegetables if you need to, but we always recommend using the fresh vegetables when you can.
 Fresh veggies are sure of not being expired, and they have more aromatic qualities to them then the dry ingredients offer.

 After you have finished reading the important upper mentioned points, it's time to get back to the brining process.

 We suggest that you take the bag with all your goodies in it, place it in a large bowl and place that into the refrigerator.

-If you are using a quartered chicken, allow this to brine for a minimum of eight hours, and probably not longer than 24 hours.
-A whole chicken should take a minimum of 12 hours, and up to 24 hours.
+If you are using a quartered chicken, allow this to brine for a minimum of 8 hours, and probably not longer than 24 hours.
+A whole chicken should take a minimum of 12 hours and up to 24 hours.
 That is how long you should brine a chicken.

 On a side note, you can use this whole process for other poultry.
 For example, if you applied this to a turkey, increase the water, and vessels to hold the whole package.
 With a turkey you should expect to brine for a minimum of 24 hours, and no more than 48 hours.

-With the brining process finished, allow the chicken to come to room temperature prior to cooking.
+When the chicken brine process is finished, allow the meat to come to room temperature prior to cooking.

 With paper towels or a kitchen towel dry the chicken off completely.
 You should try to dry underneath the skin if possible.
 You can leave the skin attached at the top and bottom of the piece of meat and work your way under the skin, without detaching the skin.